The Friction of Grains

 Naturally corresponds with the number of those fertilized,

-My eyes on the sweeping hand of father time.
+my eyes on the sweeping hand of father time.

 Kia ora Adam,